arttyalice/nongkwai-management-backend/api/README.md

 ```
 docker run --name myXampp -p 41061:22 -p 41062:80 -d -v ~/path/to/api_root:/www tomsik68/xampp
 ```

+2. then in your index.php re-config your upload_url to your specific url for host static file

-2. enter http://localhost:41262/api you will see your 404 page.Btw enjoy your api
+3. enter http://localhost:41262/www/api you will see your 404 page.Btw enjoy your api

 ## use local xampp
 1. install xampp on your computer